 Manuals and handbooks

-We can!
 Taking action against Hate Speech through Counter and Alternative Narratives

 This manual presents communicative and educational approaches and tools for youth and other human rights activists to develop their own counter and alternative narratives to hate speech.